open-gluck/opengluck-server/README.md

 ## Concepts

+### Logins

+You can use multiple users in the OpenGlück server, each user will get its own, separate, data.

 ### User Data

 _User Data_ provides a system for values to be read and written given a key.
 This can be useful to have plugins share state or communicate.